|

 mountain heritage that is fading fast.
 I want the readers to breathe in of the characters in each book and understand their

-that I'm working on.
-The information I want in each manuscript won't always come to me, but information on one of them always
+I have eight manuscripts in my computer that I'm working on.
+The information I want in each manuscript won't always come to

-will.
+me, but information on one of them always will.
 That's why I write more than one novel at at time."

 When asked where she gets her idea's for a novel from, she grins and says, "That's not hard.
 I can feel the wind blow

 and have a wonderful idea for another book.
-I have so many idea's they fight with each other over which one gets told first."
+I have so many ideas they fight with each other over which one gets told first."

 |